aditya-4747/Price-Tracking-Tool/README.md

 # Price Tracking Tool

+## Overview
+Price Tracking Tool is a Python script for tracking product prices.
+Users input the product URL, set a price threshold, and receive email notifications when the price drops below the specified limit.

+## Dependencies
+- Python 3.x
+- BeautifulSoup (for web scraping)
+- Requests (for email notifications)

+## How to Use

+1. Install dependencies
+2. Run the tool
+3. Follow On-Screen Instructions:
+   Input the product URL.
+   Configure email settings.
+4. Receive Notifications:
-The Price Tracking Tool helps the user to get notified when price of a specific product drops.
+   The tool will monitor the product and notify you via email when the price drops.

-User has to provide the URL of the product and using that URL we would track the price and notify via E-mail. requests,bs4 and smtplib modules are used in the making of this project.
+## Contributing
+Contributions are welcome!
+Fork the repository, make improvements, and submit pull requests.

+## Disclaimer
+This tool is intended for educational and personal use only.
+Use it responsibly and respect the terms of service of the websites you are scraping.